-Student's achievements are celebrated in a number of different ways and are tailored to suit individual preferences including praise, stickers, postcards home and an ongoing rewards scheme.
+Student's achievements are celebrated in several different ways and are tailored to suit individual preferences including praise, stickers, postcards home and an ongoing rewards scheme.

-At the end of each term students can gain rewards via the merit system for individual progress in a range of skill areas such as communication, independence, and attendance.
+At the end of each term students are awarded certificates for individual progress in a range of skill areas such as communication, independence, and attendance.
 This can be in any area of the student's life at school.